Lake of fire: Anabaptism

+Restorationism

-Jehovah's Witnesses interpret the "lake of fire" and "second death" of the Book of Revelation as referring to a complete and definitive annihilation of those cast into it.
+Jehovah's Witnesses interpret the "lake of fire" and "second death" of the Book of Revelation as referring to a symbol, not a literal lake, of a complete and definitive annihilation of those cast into it.

 Seventh-day Adventists believe in annihilation as well.
-They too believe that the lake of fire passage is referring to extinction, not to an eternal place of torment as understood in the mainstream Protestant interpretation.
+They too believe that the lake of fire passage is referring to extinction, not to eternal torment.